George Armour: Fixed pricing by using futures contracts

-And more
+Other factors

-While the above three conditions may have been paramount in developing the grain warehousing business, there were a number of other hurdles to be cleared.
-The technology for moving grain had to improve and he development or trains, vessels and conveyors continued its rapid progress in typical nineteenth century fashion.
-Perhaps the most significant less obvious aspect was that the site and logistics planning for the warehouses needed to be just right: warehouses needed to have navigable water on one side and railroads on the other side.
+Beyond these three conditions, a number of other requirements had to be met.
+The technology for moving grain continued to develop, with trains, vessels and conveyors improving steadily.
+Site and logistics planning for the warehouses also mattered: warehouses needed to have navigable water on one side and railroads on the other side.
 The navigable waters needed to give vessels access to any other port in the world.
 The railroads needed to reach tens of thousands of farms to the west as well to the major consumer cities on the East coast.

-Armour fully recognized the site and logistics planning needs.
-He was a supporter of the railroads and was a stockholder in the CBQ, the Chicago & Northwestern, and the Chicago Milwaukee and St Paul Railroads.
+Armour was a stockholder in the CBQ, the Chicago & Northwestern, and the Chicago Milwaukee and St Paul Railroads.
 Later he was a director of the ROCK.
-He was probably one of the few shareholders that had actually laid track.
-On the canal side, at the Chicago Canal Convention of 1863, Armour was a member of the CBT delegation – most likely one of the few members that had actually dug a canal.
+At the Chicago Canal Convention of 1863, Armour was a member of the CBT delegation.

 Because of the likelihood of dust explosions, grain warehouses were frequent venues for fires.
-Armour also foresaw the need for fully funded insurance.
-He was a local director of the Liverpool & London & Globe Insurance Company, a director of the Chicago Mutual Insurance Company and a director of the Merchants Insurance Company.
+Armour was a local director of the Liverpool & London & Globe Insurance Company, a director of the Chicago Mutual Insurance Company and a director of the Merchants Insurance Company.

 By 1870, the remaining impediments to growth were less about the technology and more about legal and political matters.
 In 1870 the Chicago Tribune reported:

 The name of a Chicago warehouseman has become a synonym with that of a pirate ....
 It may be safely affirmed that no man voluntarily sends his grain to Chicago who can send it elsewhere.